 CRITERIA JUDGEMENT EVIDENCE COMMENTS AND QUERIES Is the incremental cost small relative to the benefits?
 No Probably Uncertain Probably Yes Varies no yes Uncertain as there is no direct evidence on effectiveness ACCEPTABILITY Is the option acceptable to most stakeholders?
-No Probably Uncertain Probably Yes Varies no yes We are not aware of any systematic reviews that considered the acceptability of auxiliary nurse interventions.
+No Probably Uncertain Probably Yes Varies no yes □ □ □ □ □ We are not aware of any systematic reviews that considered the acceptability of auxiliary nurse interventions.
 We are therefore uncertain about the acceptability of this intervention to key stakeholders.
 Indirect evidence: Three systematic reviews (Glenton, Khanna 2012; Glenton, Colvin 2012, Rashidian 2012) explored factors that influence the success of task-shifting to lay health workers and nurses.
-These reviews suggest that the acceptability of such programmes to key stakeholders may be mixed: • Nurses may be motivated to take on new tasks by increased recognition and job satisfaction (moderate certainty evidence) (Rashidian 2012). • Recipients, LHWs and other health workers may find the delivery of drugs and vaccines by LHWs through compact prefilled autodisable devices (CPADs) such as Uniject to be acceptable, although the importance of training and supervision is emphasised (low certainty evidence).
+These reviews suggest that the acceptability of such programmes to key stakeholders may be mixed: Nurses may be motivated to take on new tasks by increased recognition and job satisfaction (moderate certainty evidence) (Rashidian 2012).
+Recipients, LHWs and other health workers may find the delivery of drugs and vaccines, including antibiotics for neonatal sepsis, by LHWs through compact prefilled autodisable devices (CPADs) such as Uniject to be acceptable, although the importance of training and supervision is emphasised (low certainty evidence).
 Some LHWs voiced concerns about possible social or legal consequences if something went wrong.
-These concerns were at least partly addressed through support and supervision (low certainty evidence) (Glenton, Khanna 2012). • Activities that demand that the LHW is present at specific times, for instance during labour and birth, lead to irregular and unpredictable working conditions.
-At least one study shows that this may have direct implications for LHWs' expectations regarding incentives (low certainty evidence) (Glenton, Colvin 2012). • There may be a number of challenges with referral of women in labour, including logistics and poor treatment of women at facilities (moderate certainty evidence) (Glenton, Colvin 2012).
+These concerns were at least partly addressed through support and supervision (low certainty evidence) (Glenton, Khanna 2012).
+Activities that demand that the LHW is present at specific times may lead to changes in working conditions.
+At least one study shows that this may have direct implications for LHWs' expectations regarding incentives (low certainty evidence) (Glenton, Colvin 2012).
 Annex: page 33 (Glenton, Khanna 2012); page 26 (Glenton, Colvin 2012); page 43 (Rashidian 2012) FEASIBILITY Is the option feasible to implement?
-No Probably Uncertain Probably Yes Varies yes While this intervention is simpler to deliver than oxytocin using a standard syringe, significant additional work may still be needed to add this intervention to the tasks of auxiliary nurses.
-It is likely to require changes in regulations; and significant changes to drug supplies and training.
-Also, where oxytocin is being used to treat PPH, implementation would require access to a referral system with trained and equipped healthcare professionals and facilities.
+No Probably Uncertai Probabl Yes Vari no n y es yes Significant additional work may be required to add the intervention to the tasks of auxiliary nurses.
+It is likely to require changes in regulations; significant changes to drug supplies and training; and validation of appropriate treatment algorithms.
+Also, implementation would require access to a referral system with trained and equipped healthcare professionals and facilities.
 Significant training and supervision provided by skilled health cadres would likely be needed.
-However, systematic reviews of lay health worker, nurse and midwife programmes suggest that sufficient training and supervision is often lacking (Glenton, Colvin 2012; Colvin 2012; Rashidian 2012).
+However, systematic reviews of lay health worker, nurse and midwife programmes suggest that sufficient training and supervision is often lacking (Glenton, Colvin 2012; Rashidian 2012; Colvin 2012).
 Annex: page 26 (Glenton, Colvin 2012); page 20 (Colvin 2012); page 43 (Rashidian 2012)